-Review: Ekster Smart Wallets are Perfect for the Apple Card - The Mac Observer
+Review: An Ekster Smart Wallet is Perfect for the Apple Card - The Mac Observer

 Push the trigger at the bottom and the cards slide up for you to choose.
 There isn’t a place to hold coins so this smart wallet is strictly for cards and cash.
 But I never carry coins and rarely carry cash so this wallet is perfect for me.
 The specs say 7+ cards but I’d say 4-5 is better.
 Your cards will also be protected from RFID skimming.

 The tracker has a small solar panel so it can charge just by leaving it on the windowsill.
-It has GPS built in and uses the TrackR phone app.
+It has GPS built in and uses the Chipolo phone app.
 You just connect it with a single tap through Bluetooth.
 If you lose your wallet just open the app and you’ll see it on a map.
 The tracker is also voice-activated and you can use it with Siri.

 In conclusion I think it’s a great wallet, albeit a bit expensive.
 The Ekster Senate wallet will set you back US$69, and the optional tracker card is US$29.
 In total that brings the cost to US$98.
 Right now the company is holding a Halloween sale.
 Get 20% off by using the code TREAT20.
 With that code the cost will lower to US$78.